ahmadawais/WPGulp/ReadMe.md

 ## To do
 It's hard to maintain a FOSS free and open source software project on my own.
 Which is why there's a backlog and an incomplete to-do list.
-- [ x ] Build WPGulp ✔︎
+- [x] Build WPGulp ✔︎
-- [ x ] Write an introductory blog post about WPGulp ✔︎
+- [x] Write an introductory blog post about WPGulp ✔︎
-- [ x ] Improve documentation with more easy to follow details ✔︎
+- [x] Improve documentation with more easy to follow details ✔︎
 - [ ] Find sponsorship to produce free of cost video tutorials for WPGulp ⓦ
 - [ ] Write about the new WPGulp tasks, `gulp images` to optimize images and   `gulp translate` to generate WP POT translation file.

 ## Contribute
 I am looking for WordPress ⓦ developers to contribute.
 I am open to all kinds of new NodeJS packages and workflows.
 I can always host custom, opioniated workflows in form of a separate branch and WPGulp.
 Just make sure you follow the WordPress Coding Standards.